-Bitcoin and Ether may experience very high volatility and related investments, such as Bitcoin and Ether futures, may be affected by such volatility.
-Bitcoin and Ether are each a relatively new innovation and the market for Bitcoin and Ether is subject to rapid price swings, changes and uncertainty.
-The further development of the Bitcoin and Ethereum networks and the acceptance and use of Bitcoin and Ether are subject to a variety of factors that are difficult to evaluate.
+Bitcoin and ether are not widely accepted forms of payment.
+Bitcoin and ether may experience very high volatility and related investments, such as bitcoin and ether futures, may be affected by such volatility.
+Bitcoin and Ether are each a relatively new innovation and the market for bitcoin and ether is subject to rapid price swings, changes and uncertainty.
+The further development of the Bitcoin and Ethereum networks and the acceptance and use of bitcoin and ether are subject to a variety of factors that are difficult to evaluate.
+The value of bitcoin and ether has been, and may continue to be, substantially dependent on speculation, rather than fundamental analysis.

-As a cryptoassets, Bitcoin and Ether operate without central authority and is not backed by any government.
-Large sales by a few holders of significant amounts of Bitcoin and Ether (commonly referred to as "whales") could depress the price of Bitcoin or Ether.
-Federal, state or foreign governments may restrict the use and exchange of Bitcoin and Ether, and regulation in the U.S. is still developing.
-Increased regulation might tend to depress the price of Bitcoin and Ether.
-Legal or regulatory changes may negatively impact the operation of the Bitcoin and Ethereum Networks or restrict the use of Bitcoin and Ether.
-The realization of any of these risks could result in a decline in the acceptance of Bitcoin and Ether and consequently a reduction in the value of Bitcoin and Ethereum, Bitcoin and Ether futures, and the Fund.
+As cryptoassets, bitcoin and ether operate without central authority and is not backed by any government.
+Large sales by a few holders of significant amounts of bitcoin and ether (commonly referred to as "whales") could depress the price of bitcoin or ether.
+Federal, state or foreign governments may restrict the use and exchange of bitcoin and ether, and regulation in the U.S. is still developing.
+Increased regulation might tend to depress the price of bitcoin and ether.
+Legal or regulatory changes may negatively impact the operation of the Bitcoin and Ethereum Networks or restrict the use of bitcoin and ether.
+The realization of any of these risks could result in a decline in the acceptance of bitcoin and ether and consequently a reduction in the value of bitcoin and ether, bitcoin and ether futures, and the Fund.

-It is possible that Ether may be determined to be a security for the purposes of federal or state securities laws.
-If Ether is determined or is expected to be determined to be a security under the federal securities laws, that could materially and adversely affect the trading of Ether futures contracts held by the Fund.
+It is possible that ether may be determined to be a security for the purposes of federal or state securities laws.
+If ether is determined or is expected to be determined to be a security under the federal securities laws, that could materially and adversely affect the trading of ether futures contracts held by the Fund.